awsdocs/amazon-kendra-developer-guide/doc_source/data-source-slack.md

 Before you can use Amazon Kendra to index your Slack data source, make these changes in your Slack and AWS accounts\.

 **In Slack, make sure you have:**
 + Created a Slack Bot User OAuth token or Slack User OAuth token\.
 You can choose either token to connect Amazon Kendra to your Slack data source\.
+See [Slack documentation on access tokens](https://api.slack.com/authentication/token-types) for more information\.
 **Note**
 If you use the bot token as part of your Slack credentials, you cannot index direct messages and group messages and you must add the bot token to the channel you want to index\.
 + Noted your Slack workspace team ID from your Slack workspace main page URL\.
 For example, *https://app\.slack\.com/client/T0123456789/\.\.\. * where *T0123456789* is the team ID\.